opensafely/documentation/docs/ehrql-new-tutorial-remaining-sections.md

 !!! todo

-    Perhaps give some simple exercises for users to try to solve?
-    Maybe with need to use the reference?

-!!! todo

     Is there some way of templating the filenames for dataset definitions and CSVs?
     So that we have a single reference to update?